NikhilKumarMutyala/Price-Prediction-in-Ride-Hailing-Services-based-on-Weather-Conditions/README.md

 * Get familiar with the data
 * Spot signs of data quality problems
 * Set the stage for data preparation steps
 All these are done using visualization for easy interpretation of data.
-#### Verifying Data Quality
-Now we have to determine whether it’s good enough to support our goals.
-We will often have some quality problem to address yet still be able to move forward, but at times the data quality is so poor that it cannot support our plan and we’ll have to look for alternatives.
+SNS countplot, violinplot, barplot, scatterplot, boxplot etc are used.
+We also use matplotlib plots like lineplot, barcharts,subplots, etc for exploring data.

 ### Data Preperation
 The data preparation phase includes five tasks.
 These are